NSV-dev/delegator/README.md

 # delegator

-delegator is a client-server desktop application for groups of people or companies who want to
+delegator is a client-server task managing desktop application for groups or companies